mahsook3/CRIME-Comprehensive-Realtime-Intelligent-Model-for-Evaluation/README.md

-# README

-## Problem Statement

-**Development of an NLP Model for Text Analytics and Classification**

-### Objective:
-- To develop an NLP model that categorizes complaints based on victim, type of fraud, and other relevant parameters used for text classification and preparing the final model.

-### Outputs:
-- **Text Preprocessing**: Tokenization, stop word removal, stemming, and text cleaning to prepare data.
-- **Model Development**: Selection of a suitable NLP model for text classification.
-- **Accuracy Measurement**: Evaluate the model based on metrics such as accuracy, precision, recall, and F1-score.

-## Solution: CRIME (Comprehensive Real-time Intelligent Model for Evaluation)
+# CRIME (Comprehensive Real-time Intelligent Model for Evaluation)

 The CRIME model processes crime information through a multimodal multilingual conversational system to translate it, extract the victim, type of fraud, and other relevant information, and convert the extracted crime information into a vector.